35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ### Plot 18's lost social rented and shared ownership homes

 NHG's planning permission requires that 50% of the housing should be affordable and that 75% of the affordable should be social rent.
 The percentages are calculated from the number of habitable rooms (living room, bedroom, kitchen).
-On this basis, 179 hbrms should be affordable and 134 of these should be social rent;
+On this basis, 179 habitable rooms should be affordable and 134 of these should be social rent.

-The 82 habitable rooms that have been delivered are all social rent less than half the affordable housing required.
+In the event only 82 habitable rooms on Plot 18 are affordable.
+All 82 are social rent, but this is still a fraction of the amount of both affordable and social rent required.

 It equates 27 social rented homes, and seventeen fewer than the 44 required, if all were one-bed flats

 in terms of units this would work out as about  60 affordable units, if they were one-bed flats, of which about 44 should be social rent.